Hakan Bilgiç

-Hakan Bilgiç (born 30 October 1992) is a Turkish professional footballer who plays as a defender for Bandırmaspor.
+Hakan Bilgiç (born 30 October 1992) is a Turkish professional footballer who plays as a defender for TFF 1.
+Lig club Ankara Keçiörengücü.

 Professional career

 Hakan was born in Turkey and moved to Belgium at the age of 6.
 He began his footballing career as a youth with the Belgian club Brussels FC.
 After a couple successful seasons with Elazığspor in the TFF First League, Hakan moved to Sivasspor.
 Hakan made his professional debut for Sivasspor in a 1–0 Süper Lig loss to Akhisar Belediyespor on 12 August 2017.